dstl/IES4/ies.md

 ### <a id="{FB2FDA67-B258-4b18-9E95-3B9DFAB8FB14}"></a>ObserverStatus
 When a <a href="#{D62DDBB8-53FC-405a-BC43-89CA337563A0}"><font color="#0000ff"><u>Government</u></font></a> has observer rights at a <a href="#{78D65599-BCBB-491a-8C34-75B9F7AB60D5}"><font color="#0000ff"><u>Summit</u></font></a>

-### <a id="{66A24EF2-F417-46c7-A68D-D4540260F64F}"></a>OffenceCode
-An Identifier for a ClassOfCriminalActivity

-The Home Office Offence Classification Index [B] should be used wherever possible to specify the Crime Type

 ### <a id="{1D589649-490D-4558-91D5-2D977B2B42DE}"></a>OfferForSale
 A <a href="#{CA86862B-DA7E-487c-907B-26FA5D0564CD}"><font color="#0000ff"><u>TradeEvent</u></font></a> where one or more Entities of the same type (specified by an ClassOfEntity) are offered for sale or exchange